 Why the correct mountain bike tire pressure is important

 Hard-inflated mountain bike tires can ensure that you can ride fast, but have less grip on the surface.
-MTB tires with a low tire pressure give you more grip, but tires that are too soft can cause you to have less control over your mountain bike.
+Mountain bike tires with a low tire pressure give you more grip, but tires that are too soft can cause you to have less control over your mountain bike.
 In addition, your tire can go flat faster due to a bump puncture (snakebite).

 How many bar depends on various factors